potherca-blog/my-compact-cassettes/README.md

 <p>
 This page contains a list of the collection of tapes (compact cassettes) I have in my possession.
-By listing them and linking them to Spotify, I can savely throw them away and replace them by digital versions.
+By listing them and linking them to Spotify, I can safely throw them away and replace them by digital versions.
 </p>

 <h2>Artists</h2>